-In 1988 Jack Roush decided to move his racing operations south and foray into the growing but unfamiliar world of NASCAR.
-Already an accomplished drag and road racer, NASCAR was exciting but unchartered territory for the former Ford engineer and college physics teacher.
-The move proved a success and almost 26 years later Roush has built his team into one of the most successful in the history of professional sports.
+In 1988 Jack Roush decided to move his racing operations south and launch into the growing but unfamiliar world of NASCAR.
+Already an accomplished drag and road racer, NASCAR was exciting but uncharted territory for the former Ford engineer and college physics teacher.
+The move proved a success and 29 years later Roush has built his team into one of the most successful in the history of professional sports.

-This year Roush and Roush Fenway Racing moves into its 26th year of NASCAR competition in 2013.
-During that span, Roush’s teams have captured multiple championships, across all three of NASCAR’s major platforms, while taking home 305 checkered flags in the process.
-Today, Roush Fenway stands as the winningest team in NASCAR history and boasts the most wins in both the Nationwide and Truck Series.
+In 2017, Roush and Roush Fenway Racing will compete in its 30th season of NASCAR competition.
+During that span, Roush’s teams captured multiple championships, across all three of NASCAR’s major series’, while taking home a NASCAR record 322 wins.
+Today, Roush Fenway stands as the winningest team in NASCAR history and boasts the most wins in the XFINITY Series and second most in the Camping World Truck Series.

 While working for Ford, Roush was drawn to the company’s extensive motorsports activities, and in 1966 joined a group of fellow racing enthusiasts called “The Fastbacks.”
 After leaving Ford, he partnered with Wayne Gapp in 1970 in a racing venture that would see the duo attract national attention by winning several events and one championship each in NHRA, IHRA and AHRA with their Pro Stock racer.